 The Camry lineup starts with the base model and offers LE, SE, XLE and Hybrid trim levels.

-The Camry has remained a best-seller even without a few key competitive features, which have been added for 2010: a standard electronic stability system, six-speed automatic transmission and optional USB input for controlling, as well as playing, iPods through the stereo.
+The Toyota Camry has remained a best-seller even without a few key competitive features, which have been added for 2010: a standard electronic stability system, six-speed automatic transmission and optional USB input for controlling, as well as playing, iPods through the stereo.
 For an evaluation of the USB integration, which I was not a fan of, see the video to the right.
 Compare the 2010 model to the 2009 version here.
-Rivals like the 2010 Hyundai Sonata, 2010 Honda Accord, 2010 Mazda6 and 2010 Chevrolet Malibu have incorporated one or more of those key features for a few model years.
+Body-type rivals like the 2010 Hyundai Sonata, 2010 Honda Accord, 2010 Mazda6 and 2010 Chevrolet Malibu have incorporated one or more of those key features for a few model years.

 | Gas Mileage Compared (city/highway, mpg)

 | 2010 Chevrolet Malibu w/6-speed auto

 | 2010 Chevrolet Malibu w/4-speed auto

-The SE abandons the Camry’s traditional soft, unobtrusive ride quality with a sport suspension, resulting in a ride that’s surprisingly stiff for a Camry.
+The SE abandons the Toyota Camry’s traditional soft, unobtrusive ride quality with a sport suspension, resulting in a ride that’s surprisingly stiff for a Camry.
 It’s by no means teeth-jarring, but there’s definitely a taut feeling that could put off traditional Camry buyers.
 When pushed into corners, the Camry leans and understeers, not feeling like a confident performer.
 Unique to the SE is a 179-hp version of Toyota’s 2.5-liter four-cylinder.
 When teamed with the new six-speed automatic transmission, this engine made the SE a peppy package; a 268-hp V-6 is optional.
 Gear changes were smooth during acceleration with minimal engine noise even during heavy acceleration.

-A sporty Camry is kind of like the requisite “bad-boy” member of a boy band.
+A sporty Toyota Camry is kind of like the requisite “bad-boy” member of a boy band.
 No matter how aggressive the attempt, he’s still in a boy band.
 Likewise, the SE can’t escape its Camry roots.
 Camry loyalists may be drawn to the SE as a sportier alternative, but for the discriminating enthusiast, the 2009 Mazda6 offers a better-executed sport package.

-Here’s where the Camry’s comfort-focused roots are a benefit to the SE: The front and rear seats are extremely comfortable.
+Here’s where the Toyota Camry’s comfort-focused roots are a benefit to the SE: The front and rear seats are extremely comfortable.
 There’s good back support with the eight-way power-adjustable seats, and soft seat cushions made my long drives doable, even with the SE’s stiff suspension.
 For a sport model, the SE’s front seats don’t have aggressive side bolstering to keep you from sliding around, but carving corners isn’t the Camry’s strong suit, so it’s not a deal-breaker.

 When you opt for the SE you lose the folding backseat option; in its place is a center pass-through.
 The folding seats and a half-foot of trunk space are sacrificed for a rear suspension brace that’s intended to improve handling.
 With my minimal cargo-carrying needs the large trunk was suitable enough without the folding backseat.
-Those with more demanding cargo needs, especially longer items, should avoid the SE or XLE, which also doesn’t include a folding backseat.
+Those with more demanding cargo needs, especially longer items, should avoid the Toyota Camry SE or Toyota Camry XLE, which also doesn’t include a folding backseat.

 For $22,165, the SE includes all of the suspension, engine and exterior features — minus the spoiler, a $200 option.
 As tested, our SE listed at $27,725, not including the $750 destination fee.
 Options on our test car included automatic transmission, navigation system with backup camera, USB input, Bluetooth, JBL audio system, moonroof and smart key system with push-button start.

-A base Camry starts at $19,395, so the SE package is a cheap way to liven it up.
+A base Toyota Camry starts at $19,395, so the SE package is a cheap way to liven it up.
 A base Mazda6 embodies a sporty nature, though, and starts at $18,450.

-The 2010 Camry earned Good ratings — the best score — in frontal and side crash tests by the Insurance Institute for Highway Safety; it scored Marginal in rear protection, which is why the Camry doesn’t nab the IIHS’ Top Safety Pick award.
+The 2010 Toyota Camry earned Good ratings — the best score — in frontal and side crash tests by the Insurance Institute for Highway Safety; it scored Marginal in rear protection, which is why the Camry doesn’t nab the IIHS’ Top Safety Pick award.
 The 2009 Honda Accord and 2010 Ford Fusion earn the designation.

 For a complete list of the Camry’s safety features, see here.

-The Camry has shown waning reliability in recent model years with average overall ratings by Consumer Reports and a brief spell below average for a particular drivetrain.
+The Toyota Camry has shown waning reliability in recent model years with average overall ratings by Consumer Reports and a brief spell below average for a particular drivetrain.
 Currently, there aren’t any predictions for the 2010.

 Noteworthy in this segment is the 2010 Ford Fusion’s predicted top reliability rating for front-wheel-drive four- and six-cylinder models.
 The Honda Accord’s scores are above average for four- and six-cylinder models, but they’re not as high as the Fusion’s.

-Shoppers should drive both the Camry SE and other Camry trims to see if the sport-tuned suspension is too firm for daily commutes.
+Shoppers should drive both the Toyota Camry SE and other Camry trims to see if the sport-tuned suspension is too firm for daily commutes.
 There are a lot of good midsize sedans out there.
 While the 2010 Camry steps up its game, consumers now have more solid options than ever.

-In recent years, the competition has caught up with the Camry while its reliability has slipped a bit, making the Camry more of an average choice than a class-leading midsize sedan.
+In recent years, the competition has caught up with the Toyota Camry while its reliability has slipped a bit, making the Camry more of an average choice than a class-leading midsize sedan.